StanfordVL/ig_navigation/README.md

 * Up-to-date Nvidia driver
 * 64 GB ram (~ 6 gb per parallel environment)

+# Introduction

+This repository showcases how to make an "intermediate" level project with iGibson, it includes:

+* Distributed training with ray
+* declarative configuration of experiments with hydra
+* using a custom model override for ray capable of mixed observation modalities
+* rendering the environment with a parallelized evaluation environment during training
+* implementing a custom task, custom termination condition, and custom reward function
+* saving/loading agent state
+* pinning all dependencies, and seeding the environment, for reproducible RL

 # Installation

 Deterministic installation via conda-lock: